 Implementation of 60 month time limits in February 2011 reduced the number of adults with children in every age group.
 It had the largest impact on households with the oldest children and smallest impact on households with the youngest children.
 The ESSB 5898 policy increased the count of households with youngest child age 1 through April 2019.
 All family groups are now increasing in size at roughly the same rate.
 Increases are largest for adults in two-parent households.
 Older families facing disruption to employment and caregiving responsibilities face fewer barriers to remaining on or returning to TANF than they did prior to March 2020, before the pandemic extensions to time limits (see pages 7-8).
 Refugees contribute to the increase in two-parent households.
-Counts of households with youngest child age six or more increased by 32% from November 2021.
-The count of households with youngest child age 2 to 5 increased by 29%.
-The count of households with youngest child age one increased by 32% from November 2021.
-Households with adults who were pregnant or with an infant increased by 35%.
+Counts of households with youngest child age six or more increased by 29% from February 2022.
+The count of households with youngest child age 2 to 5 increased by 24%.
+The count of households with youngest child age 2 to 5 increased by 24%.
+The count of households with youngest child age 2 to 5 increased by 24%.
+The count of households with youngest child age 2 to 5 increased by 24%.
+The count of households with youngest child age 2 to 5 increased by 24%.
+The count of households with youngest child age 2 to 5 increased by 24%.